bharatreddy/bharatreddy.github.io/_posts/2014-12-20-webapp-comps.md

 	</html>

 - Now we have an html page.
 We now need a mapper to map the html file (index.html) to othe Flask framework.
 Create a file called run.py in the root folder and create a mapper for the index.html file as shown below.
+	{% highlight python linenos %}
 	from flask import Flask, render_template, request, jsonify app = Flask(__name__)

 	@app.route("/")
 	def starter():
 	    return render_template('index.html')
+	{% endhighlight %}

-- Refer the [project page](https://github.com/bharatreddy/cricstats) for a lot of additional functionality that can be added.
+- Refer the [project page](https://github.com/bharatreddy/cricstats) for a lot of additional functionality such as using data from MySQL to make d3.js visualizations.